 Transport and infrastructure in GabonOur listing of the primary types of transport compares the infrastructure of Gabon with the average of all countries in Africa.
 The main traffic and transport routes are in good condition, but do not reach the level of the leading industrial nations.

 In terms of the length of its rail network, Gabon ranks 46th in the world with 0.35 meters per inhabitant.
 In total, the rail network is 810 kilometers long.
-Freight traffic on the rails most recently totaled 3.21 billion tons and kilometers traveled.
-Passenger traffic reached 174.00 million passenger-kilometers in 2017.
+Freight traffic on the rails most recently totaled 409.00 million tons and kilometers traveled.
+Passenger traffic reached 87.00 million passenger-kilometers in 2020.

 › Airports in Gabon